spuls/OneButtonAudioBookPlayer/README.md

 - The bottom and side parts are skrewed together.
 The top is "press"-fit - don't really press, be gentle.
 - SketchUp files are included (formerly known as Google SketchUp).
 Version 8 was used.
 - For simply printing stuff, the *.stl files are also included.

+## History
+The idea came to me in 2011.
+In the winter of 2012 I got to actually doing stuff.
+Since December 2012 the device is in use by my grand mother (aged 90).
+First she actually listened to audio books with it.
+My parents put new books onto the SD card whenever needed.
+Nowadays she only listens to music with it.
+Audio book require quite a bit of mental concentration which is not achievable for her for longer periods any more.
+There is enough music on the SD card to keep her happy for a long time.
+The repeating feature after the last file on card is reached helps in this case.